Growing Urban Bicycle Networks: Results

 \subsection{Different growth strategies optimize different quality metrics}

 We measure several network metrics to assess the quality of the synthetically grown networks and to compare them with existing bicycle networks.
-These metrics are: length $L$, length of the largest connected component (LCC) $L_\mathrm{LCC}$, coverage $C$, POI coverage $C_\mathrm{POI}$, directness of the LCC $D$, number of connected components $\Gamma$, global efficiency $E_\mathrm{glob}$, local efficiency $E_\mathrm{loc}$.
-We define coverage as the area of all grown structures endowed with a $500\,$m-buffer, see light blue areas in Fig~\ref{fig:grownvsexisting}(b) for an illustration.
-Directness measures the ratio of euclidian distance versus shortest distance on the network only for the LCC, while global efficiency provides a similar but network-wide measure that accounts for disconnected components \cite{latora2001ebs}.
-See Methods for more details.
+These metrics are: length $L$, length $L_\mathrm{LCC}$ of the largest connected component (LCC), coverage $C$, seed point coverage $C_\mathrm{seed}$, directness $D$, number of connected components $\Gamma$, global efficiency $E_\mathrm{glob}$, local efficiency $E_\mathrm{loc}$.
+We define coverage as the area of all grown structures endowed with a $500\,$m-buffer, see light blue areas in Fig~\ref{fig:grownvsexisting}B for an illustration.
+Directness measures the average ratios of euclidian distances versus shortest path distances on the network, while global efficiency provides a similar measure that accounts for disconnected components \cite{latora2001ebs}.
+See Materials and Methods for technical details.

 We first investigate how these quality metrics change throughout the growth process averaged over all cities, Fig.~\ref{fig:growthavgcitygrid}.
-The three thick curves show the change of the metrics with growth following the three strategies (betweenness, closeness, or random) for grid POIs.
-Similar results hold for rail stations, see \sifigname{s}~4-6.
+The three thick curves show the change of the metrics with growth following the three strategies (betweenness, closeness, or random) for grid seeds.
+Similar results hold for rail stations, see \sifigname{s}~5-7.
 By construction all curves reach exactly the same point at the 1-quantile (full triangulation), but their development differs substantially before that.
 The minimum spanning tree (MST) solution is depicted as a baseline (grey dotted lines).
-This is the most economic connected solution that reaches all POIs, see Fig.~\ref{fig:mstfull}; therefore any connected solution that reaches all POIs must be at least as long as the MST.
+This is the most economic connected solution that reaches all seeds, see Fig.~\ref{fig:mstfull}; therefore any connected solution that reaches all seeds must be at least as long as the MST.